Eugene McCarthy: U.S. House of Representatives (1949–1959)

-U.S. Senate
+U.S. Senate (1959–1971)

 He served as a member of (among other committees) the powerful Senate Foreign Relations Committee.
 McCarthy became known to a larger audience in 1960 when he supported twice-defeated presidential candidate Adlai Stevenson for the Democratic nomination.
 He pleaded during his speech nominating Stevenson, "Do not reject this man who made us all proud to be called Democrats!"
 He joked about his own merits as a candidate, "I'm twice as liberal as Hubert Humphrey, twice as intelligent as Stuart Symington, and twice as Catholic as Jack Kennedy."
 He was considered as a possible running mate for Lyndon Johnson in 1964, only to see fellow Minnesota Senator Humphrey chosen for that position.

+McCarthy voted in favor of the Civil Rights Act of 1960, the 24th Amendment to the U.S. Constitution, the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Medicare program.
+He did not vote on the Civil Rights Act of 1968 or on the confirmation of Thurgood Marshall to the U.S. Supreme Court.

 Along with Ted Kennedy, McCarthy was one of the original co-sponsors of the Immigration Act of 1965.
 He later regretted this, noting that "unrecognized by virtually all of the bill's supporters were provisions which would eventually lead to unprecedented growth in numbers and the transfer of policy control from the elected representatives of the American people to individuals wishing to bring relatives to this country".
 He became a member of the Federation for American Immigration Reform's board of advisors.

 McCarthy met with Marxist-Leninist revolutionary Che Guevara in New York City in 1964 to discuss repairing relations between the US and Cuba.
 They met in journalist Lisa Howard's apartment on Park Avenue in Manhattan.
 The 2008 film Che: Part One depicts this event.